idooo/tweeria/README.md

 Tweeria should work correctly on any linux/osx distributive.
 Originally Ubuntu LTS was used for production.
 This guide was written for Ubuntu 14.04.

 Tweeria is a Python 2.7 application.
 We use memcache for caching, MongoDB as a database, SASS as a style preprocessor

+In addition to this guide, you will need to create and register a Twitter Application using you Twitter account.
+Read more about this [here in our wiki](https://github.com/idooo/tweeria/wiki/Twitter-API-settings)

 #### 1. Install necessary tools